williamroque/startup/README.md

 ### Elevator pitch

 You should write neither too slowly nor too quickly.
-You should take care not to use too much pressure or too little.
-You must be fully present in heart and mind, but both must also be completely empty.
-You ought to express your deepest passions, but they should flow out easily and effortlessly.
-You must always correct your technique, but you only ever get one chance to do anything―a brush stroke is irreversible.
-Many believe that the traditional way of writing is a path to enlightenment.
-I am making a game where you can mix and explore Japanese characters, use them to assemble tranquil gardens, and share your creations with the world.
+Apply neither too much pressure nor too little.
+Be fully present in heart and mind, yet let both remain completely empty.
+Express your deepest passions, but allow them to flow out easily and effortlessly.
+Always strive to refine your technique, but remember: a brush stroke is irreversible.
+Many believe that this traditional way of writing is itself a path to enlightenment.
+I am creating a game where you can explore and combine Japanese characters, use them to shape tranquil gardens, and share your creations with the world.

 ### Design